NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 Data residency for the Copilot-plus-DMS stack splits across three locations: the Microsoft 365 tenant (prompts, responses, semantic index), the DMS itself (matter documents, version history), and the DMS-side AI engine (embeddings, prompt-side AI features).
 Each layer has its own region pin.
 A firm reading “Copilot is Canadian” and stopping there is missing two-thirds of the picture.

-For the DMS layer, iManage Cloud and NetDocuments both offer Canadian instances, but the contract has to specify the region.
+For the DMS layer, iManage Cloud and NetDocuments both offer Canadian instances, and the agreement has to name the region.
 Default US contracts route to US-East or US-West data centres.

-The third layer is the harder one.
-NetDocuments’ ndMAX (PatternBuilder AI, the AI assistant features inside NetDocuments) and iManage’s Insight+ and Tracker AI process embeddings on infrastructure that, depending on contract date and SKU, may sit in the United States.
+That AI layer is the harder one.
+It is also the one vendors gloss over.
+NetDocuments’ ndMAX (PatternBuilder AI, the AI assistant feature set within NetDocuments) and iManage’s Insight+ and Tracker AI process embeddings on infrastructure that, depending on contract date and SKU, may sit in the United States.

 According to Microsoft’s Copilot privacy documentation, Microsoft Graph connectors carry tenant data through the Microsoft Graph, and any third-party AI service consuming that data is governed by the third party’s contractual terms.
 The CLOUD Act exposure attached to US-incorporated parent companies remains the residual risk the FLSC white paper flagged in its 2024 update.

 The first audit task at any Canadian firm is to verify the Microsoft 365 tenant region and the DMS contract region.
-Do both before the Copilot pilot starts.
-If you want help running the audit, book a consultation and we will trace the data path for your stack.
+I trace both myself on every legal engagement, because a contract signed before 2023 usually defaults to a US region.
+If you want that trace run against your own stack, book a consultation with our CISSP-led team.

 NetDocuments + Copilot for Microsoft 365 integration path